cta-observatory/protopipe/docs/usage/use_grid.rst

   2. ``python $GRID/create_analysis_tree.py --analysis_name myAnalysis``

   All configuration files for this analysis are stored under ``configs``.
+  Throughout these instructions ``$ANALYSIS`` will be a label for the analysis path within or outside of the container.

   .. figure:: ./AnalysisTree.png
     :width: 250